Dioctopus/diploma/README.md

 impress.js
 ============

-Web presentation ass a part of master diploma work based on impress.js
+Web presentation as a part of master diploma work based on impress.js